 - 2 blocks cream cheese

-- Preheat oven to 350 F and spray a muffin tin with nonstick spray.
+- Preheat oven to 350 F and line a muffin tin with paper liners or spray with nonstick spray.

-- Combine all crust ingredients until crumbs are well moistened.
+- Combine all crust ingredients in a small bowl until crumbs are well moistened.

 - Divide the crumb mixture between the 12 muffin cups, and press the crumbs into the bottom of the muffin cups.